lrosa-do/minilibx/README.md

 # minilibx
-minilib on top of SDL2
+minilibx on top of SDL2